What Is A Dual Diagnosis?

 Ask the following questions to help you make an easier and more informed decision:

-- Are both of my disorders viewed as interconnected health issues, or as separate illnesses?
+4. Are both of my disorders viewed as interconnected health issues, or are they viewed as separate illnesses?

-Once you or your loved one is settled into rehab, the treatment process begins.
-Your chosen rehab will incorporate a number of therapies, medications, and activities that will take place throughout the course of the program.
+Once you or your loved one is settled into rehab, the treatment process can begin.
+Rehab facilities can incorporate a number of therapies, medications, and activities that will take place throughout the course of the program.
 Counselors may hold group and individual therapy sessions, while residents can take advantage of any of the center’s offered activities and amenities.
 Contact a treatment provider now to find a rehab.